Unified Concept Editing in Diffusion Models: Introduction

 \section{Introduction}

 Text-to-image diffusion models have ushered in a set of complex societal challenges.
 Generative image models jeopardize artists by cloning their styles\cite{andersen2023stability}; they reinforce biases by amplifying stereotypes\cite{luccioni2023stable, struppek2022biased}; and they facilitate the creation of offensive images\cite{tatum2023porn}.
 While several methods have been proposed to mitigate such issues individually \cite{chuang2023debiasing, gandikota2023erasing, kumari2023ablating, schramowski2023safe, wang2023concept}, real-world deployments of generative image models manifest all these problems concurrently.
-In this paper, we introduce a unified model-editing approach capable of addressing these issues simultaneously.
-Our method, called \emph{Unified Concept Editing} (UCE), is a closed-form parameter-editing method that enables the application of hundreds of editorial modifications within a single text-to-image synthesis model while preserving the generative quality of the model for unedited concepts. \thefootnote The natural first step for exercising safety in generative models is the careful curation of training data to exclude any content that should not be replicated\cite{rombach2022sd20}.
+A natural first step for exercising safety in generative models is the careful curation of training data to exclude any content that should not be replicated\cite{rombach2022sd20}.
 However, training a large model is expensive, and the impact of data curation on a model may be counterintuitive and unpredictable.
 For example, removing undesired content can expose other undesired content~\cite{carlini2022privacy}; removing toxic content can introduce new biases~\cite{dixon2018measuring}; and reducing offensive content can result in incomplete removal~\cite{oconnor2022stable}; these examples highlight the limitations of relying solely on data curation.

-UCE offers a fast and practical way to control model behavior post-training, filling the gaps where data curation might fall short.
+In this paper, we introduce a unified model-editing approach capable of addressing the different safety issues with a single formulation.
+Our method, called \emph{Unified Concept Editing} (UCE), offers a fast and practical way to control model behavior post-training, filling the gaps where data curation might fall short.
+UCE is a closed-form parameter-editing method that enables the application of hundreds of editorial modifications within a single text-to-image synthesis model while preserving the generative quality of the model for unedited concepts.

 The UCE method builds upon previous model editing work, generalizing the TIME \cite{orgad2023editing} and MEMIT \cite{meng2022mass} methods.
 Unlike previous diffusion model editing methods such as TIME, UCE is designed to enable many simultaneous edits to be applied at once.
 These edits can include actions such as erasing, moderating, or debiasing a concept—tasks that have been traditionally treated as distinct issues with separate solutions.
 UCE goes beyond MEMIT in several ways: it edits text-to-image models rather than language models; and it also allows the editor to explicitly specify the distribution of concepts that should not be modified.
 Finally, UCE also introduces a new, scalable debiasing approach.
 We compare UCE with a range of prior model-editing methods and find that it demonstrates superior performance, outperforming other methods by a wide margin.
 UCE exhibits superior performance both in single edits in each category of editing, as well as in the ability to scale to many edits at once while minimizing interference with unedited concepts.